 Now this year.
 I am registered for a 5k race tomorrow.

-I even ran with another woman signed up for the same 5k – taking it easy and able to keep pace with her in a combination of running and walking.
-I bought new running shoes – something I had not done in a very long time.
-I listed to Haruki Murakami's book What I Talk About When I Talk About Running – his memoir about his life as a writer and a long-distance runner.
+I even ran with another woman who signed up for the same 5k – taking it easy and able to keep pace with her in a combination of running and walking.
+I bought new running shoes, something I had not done in a very long time.
+I listened to Haruki Murakami's book What I Talk About When I Talk About Running – his memoir about his life as a writer and a long-distance runner.

 All I could think of was surviving the day.
 Coupled with some unanticipated work stress, and I have done no further preparation.

 As the race loomed, I debated not participating.
 I had to ask myself: what would make me feel worse?
 Running, and finishing terribly, nowhere near was I was previously able to do three years ago?
 Or skipping the race altogether?

 After a lot of back and forth, I decided that I have to at least go.
 I can walk the whole time if I want, but I need to go.
 The "first race" after loss would otherwise still be hanging over me and I need to get it out of the way.
-I’m going into it with the mentality of “I showed up.”